Joseph Goodman House

 Historic building in Portland, Oregon, U.S.

 The Joseph Goodman House is a house located in northwest Portland, Oregon listed on the National Register of Historic Places.
 It was added on the list in 1973.

-It dates back to the mid 1880s when it was originally built to serve as a grocery store.
+It dates back to the mid-1880s when it was originally built to serve as a grocery store.
 The building was built for Joseph Goodman, who was a prominent local grocer.
 Goodman operated his store in the said building until 1924.

-The building's upper floor housed Jacob Bickler's German and English Academy, which was an elite preparatory school and operated approximately from 1892-1896.
+The building's upper floor housed Jacob Bickler's German and English Academy, which was an elite preparatory school and operated approximately from 1892 to 1896.